Black Lives Matter Sacramento founder wants gun training for Black community: 'We need to be armed'

 'As Black folks we have learned that we are running out of resources when it comes to being protected,' the fundraiser reads

-A Black Lives Matter chapter in California launched an effort to get members trained in gun safety to protect themselves and their communities.
+A Black Lives Matter chapter in California has launched an effort to get members trained in gun safety to protect themselves and their communities.

 "As Black folks, we have learned that we are running out of resources when it comes to being protected," the fundraiser launched by BLM Sacramento founder Tanya Faison reads.
 "Police are killing us.
 White nationalists are threatening us.
 The president is supporting the nationalists."